mairobot16/mairobot16/README.md

 **mairobot16/mairobot16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you starte gosto de andar a cavalo,
+Here are some ideas to get you starte gosto de andar a cavalo;
+sou poeta;
+leitor amador;
+e escritor